CIDFriendsCentral/CIDFriendsCentral.github.io/content/Laser Cutters/Upload.md

 #### Patterned line

-Hitting the (icon) icon will open another menu, which will allow you to created a patterened line from a regular line object.
+Hitting the (icon) icon will open another menu, which will allow you to create a patterned line from a regular line object.

 Image